 The app feels busy and jumbled

 There’s no membership required to order grocery delivery from this popular American superstore chain, which has thousands of stores nationwide.
 As to be expected with the value-focused behemoth, prices are low.
 Delivery is available from 7 a.m. to 8 p.m., and fees range by time slot ($7.95–$9.95).
-The minimum order required is $35, however with the express delivery option (two hours or less), there’s no order minimum, making it a good option for placing smaller orders.
+With the express delivery option (two hours or less) there’s no order minimum, making it a good option for placing smaller orders.
 Keep in mind that express delivery does cost $10 on top of any existing delivery charges.

 Walmart also offers a membership model for $12.95 per month or $98 per year that includes free delivery (for both groceries and other items), members-only time slots, and other perks.
 If you want to try the service before committing, there’s a 15-day free trial.

 You can also use the app (available for iOS and Android) to order non-grocery items like household furniture and electronics.

 Why We Chose It: Instacart consistently offers an excellent range of delivery windows, including the option to schedule an order for delivery within two hours.

 Senior support service for customers over age 60

 Like its main competitor Shipt, Instacart empowers shoppers to order groceries from their favorite stores.
 Instacart is available in all 50 states, offering access to retailers like Safeway, Costco, Sprouts, FoodsCo, Lucky, Target, and BevMo!
 In some areas, you can even get prescriptions delivered.
 No membership is required to use the basic delivery service.
 Delivery times are subject to store hours.
 Delivery fees start at $3.99 for same-day orders over $35.
 Service fees vary and are subject to change based on factors like location and the number and types of items in your cart.
 Alcohol orders also have a separate service fee.